WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/Ohms_Law/index.md

 ---
 layout: ElectronicsTutorial
 title: Ohm's Law
+subtitle: The fundamental equation of resistance.
 ---

+# Current Flow is Proportionate to Resistance

 Going back to the water analogy, we can think of resistance as the valve at the bottom of the water tank: